arpit456jain/arpit456jain/README.md

 ### Hi there , I am Arpit Jain Nice to see you !!👋

 - 🔭 I’m currently working as contributor in a open Soucre Contribution Program GWoC'21
-- 🔭 I was the Project Admin in a open Soucre Contribution Program DevIncept
+- 🔭 I was the Project Admin in a open Source Contribution Program DevIncept
 - 🔭 I was the mentor in a open Soucre Contribution Program LGSMOC'21
 - 🔭 I’m the top Contributor in Gssoc'21
 - 🌱 I’m currently learning Machine Learning